Andy-Robertson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 24: June 17, 2020

+**Today's Progress**: Continued to work on The Odin Project, Web Development 101.
+The first JavaScript project, rock, paper, scissors.

+**Thoughts:** I'll continue to worked on The Odin Project, Web Development 101 curriculum tomorrow, the first JavaScript project.

 ### Day 23: June 16, 2020

 **Today's Progress**: Continued to work on The Odin Project, Web Development 101.
 The first JavaScript project, rock, paper, scissors.